niknak1379/ObsidianNotes/content/03-Application-Architecture/Network/Networking-Basics/Protocols/00-Protocol Models0/TCP,IP-Model&Layers/02-Data Link Layer.md

 It works very closely with the Physical Layer.

 ## How it works
-Anytime theres a new request to the router it goes to the DHCP so that it assigns a new [[IP(Internet Protocol)|IP address]] to the device.
+Anytime theres a new request to the router it goes to the DHCP so that it assigns a new [[03-Application-Architecture/Network/Networking-Basics/Protocols/Network-Layer-Protocols0/IP(Internet Protocol)|IP address]] to the device.

 Many devices are connected together.
 Using LAN
 Over LAN they connect to each other using the *data link layer address*.